rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 Next, lets handle processed string arguments.
 We will set aside `anyChars` for now.
-Of the leaf parsers that handle args, [[ofType|com.rayrobdod.stringContextParserCombinator.Interpolator.Interpolators.ofType]] is the most straightforward.
+Of the leaf parsers that handle args, [[ofType|name.rayrobdod.stringContextParserCombinator.Interpolator.Interpolators.ofType]] is the most straightforward.
 `ofType` takes a type argument and type evidence (in this case a Class) and will match and capture any argument that is a subtype of that class.
 So, an `ofType[Int]` would match any argument that is an `Int` or a subclass of `Int`.
 Since we want to match any argument, we will use `ofType[Any]`.